How To Set Up A QuickBooks Pro Account

 Step 2: Accept The License Agreement

-Once the download is complete, you’ll be taken to a screen that looks like this (except it will say 2018):
+Once the download is complete, you’ll be taken to a screen that looks like this:

 Click “Next”; then accept the QuickBooks Pro License Agreement.